How A Grid System Works

 but the electricity generated by solar panels consists

 of variable direct current (DC).
 To transform the DC

 electricity into AC electricity for ordinary household use, grid-connected solar PV systems have inverters attached to each PV panel called micro inverters or a single inverter for a string of connected PV panels called a central string inverter.

 The third possible inverter solutions are power optimisers, which are a variance of the string inverter and the micro inverter.
 All these technical solutions can create a great solar system.

 Ask your authorised Energy Partner for advice on which of these inverter solutions offer the most suitable solution for you.
 Quality inverter/micro inverter solutions include Fronius, SMA, Solaredge and Enphase brands.

 consume solar-generated electricity rst, before switching to the electricity grid if more electricity is required than the solar system is able to generate.

 Grid-connected solar systems can also feed electricity back to the grid if too much electricity is generated via

 the solar system for the immediate needs of your home.
-For information on rebates and rewards associated to feed-back electricity see page 13.

 Unless you add storage batteries to your system, a grid-connected solar system is unable to store power